Michigan Black Bear Hunting

 Advice on Using Bait Sites and Bait Piles

 Bait hunts are a common and effective strategy in Michigan.
 Unlike Canada, in Michigan, you cannot use bait barrels; your bait pile has to be established on the open ground.
-Popular baits include corn, Gale breads, and doughnuts, though hunters should avoid using chocolates and certain sweets that are harmful to bears.
+Popular baits include corn, stale breads, and doughnuts, though hunters should avoid using chocolates and certain sweets that are harmful to bears.
 Details on acceptable baits can be found in the Black Bear Digest provided by the DNR.

 Michigan Black bear with bait